 Clinical Laboratory Science (B.S.)

-The programs offered in Clinical Laboratory Science utilize the facilities of the Eugene Applebaum College of Pharmacy and Health Sciences, the faculty of the Department of Fundamental and Applied Sciences and the clinical laboratories and pathology departments of hospitals affiliated with the clinical laboratory science (medical technology) program.
+The Clinical Laboratory Science program utilizes the facilities of the Eugene Applebaum College of Pharmacy and Health Sciences, the faculty of the Department of Applied Health Sciences, and the laboratories and pathology departments of clinical affiliates.
+This program includes clinical experiential coursework for all students who meet or exceed grade requirements.

-- The following cumulative grade point averages by the end of the second semester of the year preceding admission to the professional program:
+- Cumulative grade point averages by the end of the second semester of the year preceding admission to the professional program of

 - No more than two repeats or withdrawals (marks of ‘W’ or ‘WF’) in science courses preferred.
 (If all courses are withdrawn in a single semester, it counts as one ‘W.’)

-- Completed all preprofessional courses (see above) by the end of the summer semester prior to admission to the professional program.
+- Completion of all pre-professional courses (or their equivalents) by the end of the Spring/Summer semester prior to beginning the professional program.

-All requests for additional information should be addressed to the Department of Fundamental and Applied Sciences, Clinical Laboratory Science Program, Eugene Applebaum College of Pharmacy and Health Sciences.
+All requests for additional information should be addressed to the Department of Applied Health Sciences, Clinical Laboratory Science Program, Eugene Applebaum College of Pharmacy and Health Sciences.

 These courses are taken under direction of the College of Liberal Arts and Sciences.